XFR1203003/kafka-oauth/kafka-oauth/README.md

         oauth.server.grant.type=client_credentials
         oauth.server.scopes=test
         oauth.server.accept.unsecure.server=true
-         # oauth.server.accept.unsecure.server - this propertie is for SSL configuration, if you are using HTTP or a self-signed CERT set this true
+         # oauth.server.accept.unsecure.server - this property is for SSL configuration, if you are using HTTP or a self-signed CERT set this true

 - Create a config file for your JAAS security {kafka_server_jaas.conf}
     - The file must contain the following:
     - NOTE: the properties started by oauth.server only needed if you don't want to user the broker-configuration.properties file!

             KafkaServer {
                 org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule required
                 oauth.server.base.uri="http://localhost:8080/auth/realms/master/protocol/openid-connect"
                 oauth.server.token.endpoint.path="/token"
                 oauth.server.introspection.endpoint.path="/token/introspect"